Virginia Dementia & Memory Care Facilities

 The state of Virginia takes pride in its commitment to providing top-notch memory care services.
 Regulations and standards are in place to ensure the safety and well-being of residents in memory care facilities.
 Families seeking reliable and compassionate care for their loved ones facing memory challenges can explore the diverse options available in Virginia, where the focus remains on fostering a supportive environment that enhances the overall quality of life for those in need of memory care.

 On this page, you can browse through 229 dementia and Alzheimer’s options in the state of Virginia.
-Dementia and memory care costs in Virginia are $181 per day, which translates to $5,420 per month and $65,040 per year.
-The most affordable dementia care locations in Virginia can be found in:
+Memory and dementia care costs in Virginia are $181 per day, which translates to $5,420 per month and $65,040 per year.
+The most affordable memory care locations in Virginia can be found in:

-Other notable affordable memory care locations include Halifax county and Nottoway county, with daily memory care costs of $144 and $145 respectively.
+Other notable affordable memory care locations include Halifax county and Nottoway county, with daily dementia care costs of $144 and $145 respectively.
 Not sure which option is right for you?
-Call 888 989-7961 for help with finding Virginia dementia and Alzheimer’s care communities for your loved one.
+Call 888 989-7961 for assistance with finding Virginia dementia and Alzheimer’s care communities for your loved one.

 20 Memory Care Homes in Virginia